canonical/operator/HACKING.md

 conventional commit format, as these will be squashed into a single commit to `main` using the PR title as the commit message.

+## Copyright

+The format for copyright notices is documented in the [LICENSE.txt](LICENSE.txt).
+New files should begin with a copyright line with the current year (e.g. Copyright 2024 Canonical Ltd.) and include the full boilerplate (see APPENDIX of [LICENSE.txt](LICENSE.txt)).
+The copyright information in existing files does not need to be updated when those files are modified -- only the initial creation year is required.

 # Documentation

 In general, new functionality